CrowdStrike/container-image-scan/examples/README.md

 * Falcon API

 Falcon API credentials will need to be added as two credentials in the Jenkins Global Credential Manager as Kind 'secret text' with the IDs `FALCON_CLIENT_ID` and `FALCON_CLIENT_SECRET`.
+OAuth2 API client and keys can be created at https://falcon.crowdstrike.com/support/api-clients-and-keys.

 ## Azure Devops Pipeline